keith27staines/KSPinClusterManager/README.md

 # KSPinClusterManager
-Manages the clustering of pins into clusters, suitable for use on a map (e.g, MapKit, Google maps or in a game).
+Manages the clustering of pins into clusters, suitable for use on a map (e.g, MapKit, Google maps, or in a game world).